hpgrahsl/kryptonite-for-kafka/docs/key-management.md

 5. Once the primary key changed, old ciphertexts remain decryptable so long as the previously used primary key is still resolvable within the configured keyset.

 See [Keyset Tool](keyset-tool.md) for examples of generating multi-key keysets.

+---

+## Key Rotation with Envelope Encryption

+Envelope encryption introduces a two-level key hierarchy — a short-lived Data Encryption Key (DEK) that encrypts the actual field data, and a long-lived Key Encryption Key (KEK) that wraps the DEK.
+Rotation operates differently at each level, and the two envelope variants behave differently.

+### DEK Rotation: automatic and continuous

+DEKs are ephemeral by design and rotate automatically without any manual intervention.
+A DEK session is considered expired when either of the following thresholds is reached:

+- **`dek_max_encryptions`** — maximum number of field encrypt operations performed with the current DEK (default: `100000`)
+- **`dek_ttl_minutes`** — maximum age of the current DEK session in minutes (default: `720`, i.e. 12 hours)

+Whichever threshold is hit first triggers the creation of a new DEK on the next encrypt call.
+Old DEKs are not discarded.
+They remain resolvable on the decrypt path as long as their wrapped form is present in the EdekStore (KMS-based variant) or inline in the ciphertext bundle (keyset-based variant).
+Tune these settings to control how frequently new DEKs are generated.

+!!! tip
+    Decrease `dek_ttl_minutes` or `dek_max_encryptions` to rotate DEKs more aggressively.
+Increase them to reduce the frequency of KMS wrap calls (KMS-based variant only) at the cost of longer DEK lifetimes.

+### KEK Rotation: on-demand and manual

+KEK rotation is not automatic and must be triggered explicitly from the ouside.
+The procedure differs between the two envelope variants:

+=== "Keyset-based (`TINK/AES_GCM_ENVELOPE_KEYSET`)"
+    The KEK is a Tink keyset.
+Rotation follows the standard Tink keyset rotation process: add a new key to the keyset, promote it to primary, and keep the old key for decryption of existing ciphertexts.
+Update the `cipher_data_keys` configuration accordingly.
+All newly created DEK sessions will be wrapped with the new primary key.
+Existing ciphertexts remain decryptable as long as the old key is still present in the keyset.

+=== "KMS-based (`TINK/AES_GCM_ENVELOPE_KMS`)"
+    The KEK lives exclusively in the cloud KMS and never leaves it.
+Rotation is performed directly in the cloud provider's KMS console or API.
+Create a new key version to be used for future DEK wrap/unwrap operations and retain the old version for existing data.
+No configuration change in Kryptonite is required as long as the `kek_uri` keeps referring to the KEK in question.
+The existing wrapped DEKs in the `EdekStore` remain intact and can still be unwrapped with the old key version as long as it stays enabled in the KMS.

+!!! warning
+    Rotating the KEK does not automatically re-wrap existing DEKs.
+Any DEKs wrapped with the old KEK version remain valid as long as that version is not disabled or deleted in the KMS.
+Plan KEK rotation carefully and ensure old key versions are kept active long enough to cover all existing ciphertexts in your Kafka topics.